-- (2) If you make a choice under this section in relation to the income year: - (a) the amount (if any) of the \tax offset for the income year under section 61-205 in respect of the premium or amount of the individual to whom you are married is reduced to nil; and - (b) your tax offset for the income year under that section in respect of the premium or amount is increased by that amount. - (3) A choice under this section in relation to the income year can only be made in your \income tax return for the income year. - (4) A choice under this section in relation to an income year has effect for all premiums, or amounts in respect of premiums, paid during the income year.
+- (a) the amount (if any) of the tax offset for the income year under section 61-205 in respect of the premium or amount of the individual to whom you are married is reduced to nil; and - (b) your tax offset for the income year under that section in respect of the premium or amount is increased by that amount. - (3) A choice under this section in relation to the income year can only be made in your income tax return for the income year. - (4) A choice under this section in relation to an income year has effect for all premiums, or amounts in respect of premiums, paid during the income year.